JBZoo/CSV-Blueprint/README.md

 columns:
   - name: Column Name (header)          # Any custom name of the column in the CSV file (first row).
 Required if "csv_structure.header" is true.
     description: Lorem ipsum            # Description of the column.
 Not used in the validation process.
     example: Some example               # Example of the column value.
-Not used in the validation process.
+Schema will also check this value on its own.

     # Important notes about the validation rules.
     # 1. All rules except "not_empty" ignored for empty strings (length 0).